-ODFW RANDOM HABITAT SURVEY SITE FORM

-Reminder: All reach information needs to be entered on paper and on the PDA.
+ODFW RANDOM HABITAT SURVEY SITE FORM Reminder: All reach information needs to be entered on paper and on the PDA.

-GCG: 1-NO SITE ID: 85 PE: HABITAT LENGTH: 557 INTERVAL Annual Date Completed: Surveyors STREAM: N BASIN: Ne fud Fork Battle Cr halem River QUAD: Pittsburg Township-Ra inge-Section-1 I/4: T R S 1/4 4 CTART SH 4 in 4 kalana (alama and Simon S and the Thomas is a similar Previous Reach Current Reach Previous Reach Current Reach rt just below /clear cut.
-Sign on fi alder posted in 2007 (20603) r right.
-There is a sign on Channel Form US Class ninant G Valley Form WF Class -Dom D15 g on alder/.
-Posted new sign on 50 Odbh alder left.
-Old sign was vwi 6.9 - nd Use YT on an alder that had fallen over.
-Temp (C) Flow - Lar ninant nd Use Dom GPS Coordinate s UTM EASTING (10T) UTM NORTHING (UTM) Comments: ' Reac h Drawing START 484416 5093183 Last Year Surveye No coho observed. of blowdown at start.
-Old b aaver POINT 484444 5093265 dams, blown out fro UPSTREAM [484609 5093650 AMPHIBIANS OBSERVED WITHIN SURVEY (Y (/N): MUSSELS OBS ERVED WITHIN SURVEY (circle 0 1-50 51-200 Dense Survey Setup: SITE ACCE SS DESCRIPTION
+GCG: 1-NC SURVEY TYPE STREAM: Mud BASIN: Nebale Fork Battle Cr LENGTH: 557 INTERVAL Annual QUAD: Philipurg Date Completed: Sarveyors Township-Range-Section-1/4: T R S START: Start jus st below /clear cut.
+Sign on fi Channel Previous Reach Current Reach Veg Cl Previous Reach Current Reach] an alder r posted in 2007 (20603) Form US Domin G Valley Form WF Veg Cl Sub-De D15 END: Tag on alder/.
+Posted new sign on 50 dbh alder left.
+Old sign was vwi 6.9 Land YT 1 lder that had fallen over.
+Temp (C) Domin Land U + Flow Sub-De m GPS Coordinates UTM EASTING (10T) UTM NORTHING (UTM) Comments: Reac h Drawing START 484416 5093183 Last Year Surveyed: 2010 No coho observed.
+Shrubby with lots of blowdown at start.
+Old beaver dams, blown out from high flows.
+POINT 484444 5093265 UPSTREAM 484609 5093650 AMPHIBIANS OBS ERVED WITHIN SURVEY (Y /N): MUSSELS OBSERV ED WITHIN SURVEY (circle) 0 1-50 51-200 Dense Survey Setup: SITE ACCESS I DESCRIPTION

 From Mist, drive east on hwy 47 to Taylor Ln.
 Go straight to first bridge crossing, then turn right.
-Stay right to next bridge crossing-this is Mud Fork Battle Creek.
-Hike unstream to start.
+Stay right to next bridge crossing--this is Mud

+Fork Battle Creek.
+Hike upstream to start.

 - Site name is a combination of GCG, Site ID, and Stream name (ex., NC-85 Mud Fork Battle Creek).
-Use the site name on photo sheets and when recording in the yellow book. - Survey Type indicates whether the site is shared with other survey projects.
-Type includes STW (Steelhead), Rearing, Spawning, or Habitat.
+Use 0 the site name on photo sheets and when recording in the yellow book. - Survey Type indicates whether the site is shared with other survey projects.
+Types include STW 0 (Steelhead), Rearing, Spawning, and Habitat.
 Of the four types, only the habitat surveys are ~500m long; the others are ~1000m long. - Survey Interval describes the frequency of the survey.
-There are Annual, Three-year, Nine-year, or Once surveys.
-The three- and nine-year sites are visited every three or nine years. - Start and End refers to the start and end locations of the survey.
-Use this as a guide; update as necessary. - GPS Coordinates reflect those gathered by crews in previous years.
-Please write the GPS readings for the start and end points.
-Point is the GPS coordinate of the point needed to be captured; be sure the survey extent contains it. - Complete the Amphibian and Mussel observations. - o Please complete the Date, Surveyors, and Township-Range-Section (from the topo map). - Current Reach A summary of the reach information.
-Complete at the end of the survey. - Draw a Reach Drawing that reflects your reach call. - Comments will be completed if previous crews had something to share. - Survey Set-up will indicate possible start or end location information if the site is new this year (Once interval) or other information. - Site Access Description lists the driving directions.
-The quality of the directions depends upon the care taken to write them.
-Please add detail and update if necessary.
-Remember that the previous crew may have been traveling from a different ODFW office. - Take the Oregon Plan Reach Sheet in the field and complete the information as appropriate.
+There are Annual, Three-year, Nine-year, or 0 Once surveys.
+The three- and nine-year sites are visited every three or nine years. - Start and End refer to the survey's start and end locations.
+Use this as a guide; update as necessary.
+0 - GPS Coordinates reflect those gathered by crews in previous years.
+Please write the GPS readings for Ο the start and end points.
+Point is the GPS coordinate of the point needed to be captured; be sure the survey extent contains it. - Complete the Amphibian and Mussel observations.
+0 - Please complete the Date, Surveyors, and Township-Range-Section (from the topo map).
+0 - Current Reach A summary of the reach information.
+Complete at the end of the survey.
+0 - Draw a Reach Drawing that reflects your reach call.
+0 - Comments will be completed if previous crews had something to share.
+0 - Survey Set-up will indicate possible start or end location information if the site is new this year (Once 0 interval) or other information. - Site Access Description lists the driving directions.
+The quality of the directions depends upon the 0 care taken to write them.
+Please add details and update if necessary.
+Remember that the previous crew may have been traveling from a different ODFW office.

+Take the Oregon Plan Reach Sheet in the field and complete the information as appropriate.